mui/mui-x/test/README.md

 When the patch fails to apply, you need to update the patch file:

 1. Run `git apply --3way scripts/material-ui-v6.patch` and resolve the conflicts.
+2. Unstage the changes with `git reset`.
-2. Run `git --no-pager diff --unified=0 | pbcopy`.
+3. Run `git --no-pager diff --unified=0 | pbcopy`.
 The diff is copied to your clipboard.
-3. Update the `scripts/material-ui-v6.patch` file with the copied diff.
+4. Update the `scripts/material-ui-v6.patch` file with the copied diff.